testomatio/check-tests/README.md

 # 🌀 AutoCheck Tests by Testomatio

-> Static Analysis for your JavaScript tests.
+> GitHub Action with Static Analysis for your JavaScript tests.

 This action shows changed tests on each pull request with a complete list of all tests in this project.